 If the second bullet point above applies to a Non-U.S. holder, gain recognized by such holder on the sale, exchange or other disposition of our Common Stock will be subject to tax at generally applicable U.S. federal income tax rates.
-In addition, a buyer of our Common Stock from such holder may be required to withhold U.S. federal income tax at a rate of 15% of the amount realized upon such disposition.
+In addition, a buyer of our Common Stock from such holder may be required to withhold

+U.S. federal income tax at a rate of 15% of the amount realized upon such disposition.
 We will be classified as a United States real property holding corporation if the fair market value of our "United States real property interests" equals or exceeds 50% of the sum of the fair market value of our worldwide real property interests plus our other assets used or held for use in a trade or business, as determined for U.S. federal income tax purposes.
-We do not believe that we are nor do we expect to become a United States real property holding corporation.
+We do not expect to be a United States real property holding corporation immediately after the Business Combination is completed.